-- The first application of lidar was the detection of atmospheric aerosols and density.
+- ☐ The first application of lidar was the detection of atmospheric aerosols and density.
 Basically, it is to know whether there are aerosols/density in the regions and how much.
-However, the composition of atmosphere cannot be told, because only the scattering intensity was detected but nothing about the spectra. - An important advance in lidar was the recognition that the spectra of the detected radiation contained highly specific information related to the species, which could be used to determine the composition of the object region.
+However, the composition of atmosphere cannot be told, because only the scattering intensity was detected but nothing about the spectra. - ☐ An important advance in lidar was the recognition that the spectra of the detected radiation contained highly specific information related to the species, which could be used to determine the composition of the object region. - ☐ Furthermore, the utilization of Doppler effect and Boltzmann distribution lead to more sophisticated spectral analysis for wind and temperature measurements.